 On March 20, 2014, the Authority entered into a Revolving Credit Agreement ("RCA") with Wells Fargo Bank, National Association, and U.S. Bank, National Association (collectively the "Banks").
+The RCA was amended and restated on June 2, 2021.
 Through the RCA, the Banks have agreed to make loans to the Authority in an aggregate amount not to exceed \$300 million.
 The loan proceeds are used to fund the construction phase of certain projects for the higher education facilities.
 When a project is completed or near completion, long-term, fixed-rate debt may be issued to finance the project.
 The debt issued to finance a project may be amortized over its useful life but not to exceed 30 years and proceeds from the issuance of the debt are used to repay the RCA.
 Certain equipment and property acquisitions are financed solely within the RCA program.
 Equipment financed solely within the RCA program is deemed to have a useful life of less than ten years.

 Qualified Zone Academy Bond Program.
 In 1999, the General Assembly authorized the Authority to issue Qualified Zone Academy Bonds ("QZAB") pursuant to program requirements approved by the Congress of the United States in Section 226 of the Taxpayer's Relief Act of 1997.
-These bonds are a part of a federal government program in which an investor receives a federal income tax credit in lieu of an interest payment on the bonds.
-These bonds are issued under the provisions of the Authority's Qualified Zone Academy Bonds First Program Resolution and are not supported by either the 1967 Resolution or the 1998 Resolution for Higher Education Facilities.
-The QZAB program provides loans to local education agencies to fund the renovation of classroom buildings and to purchase equipment to enhance learning opportunities in connection with the establishment of special academic programs from kindergarten through secondary school.
+These bonds were a part of a federal government program in which an investor receives a federal income tax credit in lieu of an interest payment on the bonds.
+The bonds were issued under the provisions of the Authority's Qualified Zone Academy Bonds First Program Resolution and were not supported by either the 1967 Resolution or the 1998 Resolution for Higher Education Facilities.
+The QZAB program provided loans to local education agencies to fund the renovation of classroom buildings and to purchase equipment to enhance learning opportunities in connection with the establishment of special academic programs from kindergarten through secondary school.
 Funding for this program was eliminated on December 31, 2017, through the Tax Cuts and Jobs Act.
+As of December 2020, all of the QZAB bonds had matured.